 #3.
 Out of the Doghouse: A Step-by-Step Relationship-Saving Guide for Men Caught Cheating

 Weiss provides insights through the eyes of the betrayed partner, sharing their emotions and perspectives on the situation.

-In “Out of the Doghouse,” author Robert Weiss, LCSW, provides concrete steps for men who have been caught cheating to rebuild trust, restore intimacy, and save their relationship after an affair.
-This book is brutally honest, delving into the mental and emotional flaws of cheating men and covering the skills they must develop in order to mend a deeply damaged relationship.
+In “Out of the Doghouse,” author Robert Weiss, LCSW, provides concrete steps for men caught cheating to rebuild trust, restore intimacy, and save their relationship after an affair.
+This book is brutally honest, delving into cheating men’s mental and emotional flaws and covering the skills they must develop to mend a deeply damaged relationship.

 Relate Articles: FINANCIAL ABUSE: HOW TO IDENTIFY & DEAL WITH IT IN A RELATIONSHIP

 Perel brings the taboos of modern marriage to life by combining true stories with psychological and cultural analyses.

 In her book “The State of Affairs,” psychotherapist Esther Perel examines relationships from all angles, focusing on infidelity.
 Perel delves into the most profound questions about love, lust, commitment, and affairs, such as why people cheat—even in happy marriages—and whether an affair-proof marriage is even possible today.
 Perel brings the taboos of modern marriage to life by combining true stories with psychological and cultural analyses.

 #5.
 Leave a Cheater, Gain a Life: The Chump Lady’s Survival Guide